kilgarenone/knowledge-base/domain name stuff.md

 - `www.sampurr.com` as your **primary** domain.
 - Netlify will automatically create 'apex' domain - `sampurr.com` - for you.

-7. At this point, Netlify should take care the rest - 'HTTPS', CDN etc.
+7. At this point, Netlify should take care the rest - 'HTTPS' cert, CDN etc.

 ### Guides